ezramizrahi/hello-fresh-challenge/design.md

 In addition, a test report should be generated at the end of the test run.
 The test report should be published to GitHub pages using GitHub actions.

 ## Design
-(2-5 paragraphs) A short and sweet overview of your implementation ideas.
-If you have alternative solutions to a problem, list them concisely in a bullet list.
-This should not contain every detail of your implementation, and do not include code.
-Use a diagram when necessary.
-Cover major structural elements in a very succinct manner.
-Which technologies will you use?
-What new components will you write?
-What technologies will you use to write them?

 I have chosen to use Cypress to run the tests.
 I have used Mochawesome to generate the reports.

 In this task I have aimed to follow best practices within testing and within the Cypress framework.
 In the `support/page-objects` folder I have created a `PlanPage` PageObject class that is used in the `integration/plan-page/plan-page.spec.js` test file.
 PageObjects are convenient as they allow us to more easily maintain a test, and allow us to keep duplication to a minimum.